 Getting your content right

-People browse the web for information, so it's crucial that you get your content right.
-Follow these next top tips and you'll be on the right track:
+People browse the web for information, so you must get your content right.
+Follow these next top tips, and you'll be on the right track:

 2. Write for your audience: When writing your content, always keep your audience in mind.
 Are they corporate?
 Write copy that suits a more professional audience by using formal language.
 Is your audience young and trendy?
 Write informal, conversational copy that holds their attention.

-4. Talk about what you love, not what you do: People don't want to know what you do, they want to know what you're passionate about.
-Actually sit back and think about why you run your own business.
+4. Talk about what you love, not what you do: People don't want to know what you do, they want to see what you're passionate about.
+Sit back and think about why you run your own business.
 What makes you happy?
-Tell people why you love what you do and they'll buy in to your passion.
+Tell people why you love what you do, and they'll buy into your passion.